AlyceOsbourne/godot_unit_tests/README.md

 ## Notes
 - Tests run only in the editor (`Engine.is_editor_hint()` is checked).
 - If no tests are found, a message is displayed.
-- Execution time and failure summaries can be added if needed.

 ## License
 This framework is free to use and modify.
 Contributions are welcome!